 The YSRCCYP collects personal data so it has very strict data protections.
 Our Patients and Survivors section has more information on how we use and protect your data, and the right of individuals and family members to opt-out of data collection.

 The YSRCCYP covers Yorkshire and the Humber, spanning an area of 15,000 square kilometres with a population of 5 million people.
 Yorkshire and the Humber comprises a range of urban and rural communities with a significant ethnic minority population resident in parts of West Yorkshire.

-The Yorkshire Register research team is led by Dr Richard Feltbower.
+The Yorkshire Register research team is led by Prof. Richard Feltbower.